monte-language/monte/docs/source/modules.rst

     imports => preChilled :DeepFrozen
     exports ()

-This is extremely useful for ensuring that imported names are ``DeepFrozen``.
+This is extremely useful for ensuring that imported names are ``DeepFrozen`` and thus usable by exported objects.

 Export declarations are names defined in the module.
 Every exported name must pass audition by ``DeepFrozen``::